actionitdev/pipeline/README.md

     - `traefik`: Serves as the reverse proxy, based on traefik official image v2.4
     - `mysql`: Database service, based on latest mysql official image
     - `wordpress`: Wordpress web application service, based on latest wordpress official image (Apache included)
-    - `dbBackup`: Customised container in charge of data and schema backup
+    - `dbBackup`: Customized container in charge of data and schema backup

 - `.circleci`

     `.circleci` is the folder to store CircleCI configuration files.
-    - `config.yml`: Specifies commands to execute in CI and criteria to decide whether tests are passed or failed.
+    - `config.yml`: Specifies commands to execute in CI and criteria to decide whether tests are passed or failed

 - `.init`

     `.init` is the folder to store mysql database initialization files.
-    - `dumpfile.sql.gz`: Specifies sql commands to initialize the data inside mysql container.
+    - `dumpfile.sql.gz`: Specifies sql commands to initialize the data inside mysql container

+- `traefik.yml`

+    `traefik.yml` defines the configuration of the reverse proxy and ensures auto-detection of other docker services available.

+- `dbBackup`

+    `dbBackup` is the folder to store configuration and essential scripts of customized data backup container.
+    - `Dockerfile`: Defines the instructions to build data backup container
+    - `backup.sh`
+    - `install.sh`
+    - `run.sh`

 ## How to Run Docker Services

 ### Prerequisities